MetPX/Sundew/doc/indexe.rst

 MetPX is a collection of tools created to support data acquisition, routing, and dissemination in a meteorological context.
 There are two main applications in the MetPX suite: MetPX-Sundew_ is the legacy WMO-GTS supporting message switching system.
-`MetPX-Sundew`_ transfers accepts, transforms, and delivers individual products.  `MetPX Sarracenia`_ is the next generation tree replication system, currently under development, which transfers filtered, but largely un-modified directory trees of products on behalf of data sources.
+`MetPX-Sundew`_ transfers accepts, transforms, and delivers individual products.  `MetPX Sarracenia`_ is the next generation *data pump*, currently under development.
+Sarracenia transfers directory trees of products on behalf of data sources across a sequence of switches.
 While Sarracenia leaves legacy compatibility behind in order to address more modern concerns, sundew remains necessary to interface to legacy systems.

 [ `Sarracenia Documentation`_ ] [ `Sundew Documentation`_ ] [ Downloads_ ] [ Download_ ] [ `Getting Source Code`_ ] [ Links_ ]